ukashceyner/retail-analytics/README.md

 ## What this is

 An analytics dashboard for retail order data.
 Takes a CSV, cleans it, loads it into Postgres, and serves it up through an interactive Streamlit app.
-Nothing fancy, just a solid end-to-end data project.

 ## What it does

-- Shows revenue, profit, and order volume at a glance
+- Shows revenue, profit, and order volume
 - Breaks down performance by product category
 - Compares regions against each other
 - Tracks monthly trends and year-over-year changes